Archie9010/Beautiful-Castles/README.md

 # Beautiful Castles

-Welcome to [Beautiful Castles](https://archie9010.github.io/1st-Milestone-project/) website is designed for people who are loooking for informations about Castles around Europe.
-Webiste contains pictures and shor description of the Castles and historical facts also I've placed reflinks to the Wikipedia under each description for mor information for potetial readers.
-The site will be targeted toward tourists who are looking for more information regards pleaces that they will be visiting.
+Welcome to [Beautiful Castles](https://archie9010.github.io/1st-Milestone-project/) A website created with the goal of giving the reader a simple and direct insight to Castles.
+As most of them are ancient buildings, they are sometimes difficult to visit, so I hope this might be useful for anyone interested in them or just looking to read about them.This website is designed to help people find information about Castles around the Europe.
+It has pictures and short descriptions of castles, as well as historical facts and external links to other websites for more information.

 <img src="media/mockup.png">
 <br><br>